watermint/toolbox/doc/generated/team-sharedlink-delete-member.md

-# dev test setup teamsharedlink
+# team sharedlink delete member

-Create demo shared links (Irreversible operation)
+Delete all shared links of the member (Irreversible operation)

 # Security